openhab/openhab-addons/addons/voice/org.openhab.voice.pollytts/README.md

 * Create an IAM User. [link](http://docs.aws.amazon.com/polly/latest/dg/setting-up.html)

 Services in AWS, such as Amazon Polly, require that you provide credentials when you access them so that the service can determine whether you have permissions to access the resources owned by that service.
-Within the AWS console, You can create access keys for your AWS account to access the Polly API.
+Within the AWS console, you can create access keys for your AWS account to access the Polly API.

 To use the service you will need the **access key**, **secret key** and **server region**.